Awesomemixtape/Awesomemixtape/README.md

     </a>
 <img src="https://vashplush.com/wp-content/uploads/2023/04/vash-plush.jpg" class="fr-fic fr-dib" width="380" height="344.712">
    <P></P>
- IF YOU SEE MY SKINS POSTED ANYWHERE BUT HERE OR BEING LINKED TO ANYWHERE BUT THIS GITHUB IT IS NOT ME !!
-PLS ALERT ME MY STUFF WAS STOLEN !
+ IF YOU SEE MY SKINS POSTED ANYWHERE BUT HERE ON THIS GITHUB OR BEING LINKED TO ANYWHERE BUT THIS GITHUB IT IS NOT ME !!
+PLS ALERT ME MY STUFF WAS STOLEN ! ( MY SKINS ARE NOT F2U DO NOT USE THEM)
     Mav / Maverick
     click on links for my about me
     ⛔ the one i use mainly, IWEC, i'm afk mostly 🌙away from my screen 💬looking for chat 🟢 never use